cabloo/cabloo-rails-react-vscode/README.md

 - Linux:
   - We'll assume if you're running Linux, you should know what you're doing

-## Things to Know

-- This repo orchestrates a docker-compose setup, so you should likely test the docker-compose setup if you're not using macOS.

 ## Starting the Stack

 1. Clone this repository and open the directory in VSCode